maho/yapm/README.md

 ## Why not pip freeze?

 Because pip freeze shows lot of dependencies, which are not important.
+They can also fail to install half year later.

 ## Why not pipenv?